mstksg/inCode/copy/entries/fc-statements.md

 evaluated `2 + 5` into a `7`; now what?
 Does anything happen?
 Not really.
 It's still just an `Int`.

-`putStrLn "hello world"` is just a normal data structure that represents (through some abstract representation that isn't really important) the act of a *computer* printing the string `"hello world"` to stdout.
+`putStrLn "hello world"` is just a normal data/term/value that represents (through some abstract representation that isn't really important) the act of a *computer* printing the string `"hello world"` to stdout.